aptech/docs/docs/CR-scalmiss.rst

 a 0.

 An element of *x* is considered to be a missing if and only if it contains a missing value in the real part.
-Thus, scalmiss would return a 1 for complex :math:`x = . + 1i`, and a 0 for :math:`x = 1 + .i`.
+Thus, :func:`scalmiss` would return a 1 for complex :math:`x = . + 1i`, and a 0 for :math:`x = 1 + .i`.